-Figure 2 shows a relatively detailed process flow.

-Based on the provided MPD location, its is loaded.
+Figure 2 shows a relatively detailed process flow of the above-mentioned conformance software.
+The process flow is described below.Based on the provided location, the MPD is loaded.

 XML validation and schema validation is done based on the MPD and the MPD schema, the latter pointed to by the MPD.